iY0Yi/ShaderBoy/README.md

 I love writing shaders.
 And I also love Shadertoy.
 I want to write it everytime, everywhere.
-So, I made this one.
+So, I made this one for me.
+If anybody happy with this, it's my plesure.
 </br>
 </br>
 <strong>ShaderBoy</strong> is a tiny shader editor for mobile devices.</br>